tamayoavilamusic/tamayoavilamusic.github.io/_pages/research.md

 author_profile: true
 ---

-**Uncertainty and Statistical Downscaling**
+**Uncertainty and statistical downscaling**

-At the University of Illinois Urbana-Champaign (UIUC), much of my time has been spent understanding uncertainties in climate impact projections.
+At the University of Illinois Urbana-Champaign, with [Ryan Sriver](https://rsriver.web.illinois.edu/) and the [Program on Coupled Human and Earth Systems](https://www.pches.psu.edu/), I work on statistical and structural uncertainty in climate impact projections (e.g., fire weather and crop yield projections).

-**Ocean Circulation**
+**Sea surface height and climate modes**

-I spent two summers at the Geophysical Fluid dynamics Laboratory within the Ocean division.
-My first summer I spent working on machine learning methods for diagnosing the manifestation of sea surface height in climate modes.
-My second summer was spent on water mass transformation analysis and forced response of surface water mass transformation analysis in the Arctic.
+At NOAA's Geophysical Fluid Dynamics Laboratory (GFDL), I spent two summers within the [Ocean Division](https://www.gfdl.noaa.gov/ocean-and-cryosphere-division/) on machine learning methods to diagnose how large-scale climate modes manifest in sea surface height across observations and ocean or Earth system model output.
+I also worked on water-mass transformation diagnostics, focusing on surface transformation and its forced response in the Arctic under forced climate model experiments.